 - Whistler.com – official visitor website by Tourism Whistler

-- Pique Newsmagazine – published Thursdays with an extensive long-term accommodation classifieds
+- Pique Newsmagazine – published Thursdays online and in print with a long-term accommodation classifieds section.

 - Craigslist/Whistler – Whistler housing classifieds published daily *also has Squamish and Pemberton options